MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 The platform is already being used by the number of large enterprises, small and medium businesses, startups, educational institutions, governmental organizations and nonprofits.

-### What kind of training scenarios I can use the Microsoft community training platform for?
+### What kind of training scenarios I can use Community Training for?

 Microsoft community training can be leveraged in a wide range of training use cases such as Employee Onboarding, Employee Upskilling, Mobile workforce training, Partner Training, Customer Training, Community Training, Online Learning Academy, and many others.